 We booked the Gallery Room, which had two levels.
 The lower level had a kitchenette, a small seating area, and a bathroom.
 The loft contained a US king-sized bed and ample room for luggage; however, getting the luggage up and down the steep and narrow stairs proved dangerous.

 Due to the hotel’s location being on the town’s perimeter, parking was ample, and it was quiet at all times of the day.

 Probably the biggest upside to staying at a hotel on the western perimeter of the town is that we were one of the last to be picked up by the tour companies and one of the first to be dropped off.

 What we’d do differently

-There’s nothing major that we would do differently during our stay in Calafate.
-Perhaps we would’ve opted for breakfast at the hotel versus cooking our own (difficult to cook in the cramped kitchenette).
+We would do nothing major differently during our stay in Calafate.
+Perhaps we would’ve opted for breakfast at the hotel versus cooking ourselves, as it was difficult to cook in the kitchenette.

 It is a long way to travel to Patagonia only for bad weather to potentially ruin any chance of seeing Perito Moreno Glacier in its entirety and paying for an extra hotel night to have an extra day is worth it, in my opinion.

 We had good weather on the glacier mini trekking tour, but our time at the glacier observation decks was limited because we were part of a large tour group.
 We were happy to have a free/extra day that we could use to return to the glacier and spend as much time there as we wanted.